-- 1.19 The Policies contained within this Plan have been reached objectively, informed by the evidence base and reflect the clear wishes and preferences of the Residents of the Parish of Stebbing, and also take into account the views of other consultees, where applicable. - 1.20 Key issues of major importance to the community are the need to protect and enhance the landscape and heritage of the Parish, as well as to acknowledge that some limited, small scale growth is required to meet local housing needs and support and enhance the existing Parish services and facilities.
+- 1.24 The Policies contained within this Plan have been reached objectively, informed by national and local policy guidances, the evidence base and reflect the clear wishes and preferences of the Residents of the Parish of Stebbing, and also take into account the views of other consultees, where applicable. - 1.25 Key issues of major importance to the community are the need to protect and enhance the landscape and heritage of the Parish, as well as to acknowledge that some limited, small scale growth is required to meet local housing needs and support and enhance the existing Parish services and facilities.